-Hank Haney recently said that when he was teaching Tiger Woods he would continually practice “The Nine Shots”on the driving range, a practice drill that is highly effective in mind and body synchronization and increasing your repertoire of shots, which are crucial in lowering scores.
+Hank Haney recently said that when he was teaching Tiger Woods he would continually practice “The Nine Shots”, a practice drill that is highly effective in mind and body synchronization and increasing your repertoire of shots, which is crucial in lowering scores.

 So what are “The Nine Shots”?